 "The Good Way Of The Warrior"

-Today's blog story features an old Anishinaabe song, a beautiful poem by Simone McLeod, a powerful painting by the late Anishinini artist Carl Ray, and a sterling silver belt buckle and bolo tie by my own making, all connected by a shared theme: ogichidaa mino-bimaadiziwin, the good way of the warrior.
+Today's blog story features an old Anishinaabe song, a beautiful poem by Simone McLeod, a powerful painting by the late Anishinini artist Carl Ray, and a sterling silver belt buckle and bolo tie of my own making; all connected by a shared theme: ogichidaa mino-bimaadiziwin, the good way of the warrior.

 In traditional Anishinaabe society, a warrior status is something that a person should not lightly or vainly identify himself or herself with.
 Being an ogichidaa (literally: big- or brave-hearted person) is a status that must be earned and recognized.* It is not a badge of honor that one can give himself, but an honor that has to be bestowed by the People as a whole, by the gichi-aya'aag (Elders) or by the Mideg, the spiritual men and woman of the Midewiwin Lodge.
 A person is always expected to learn and earn, and there is simply no valid way to become an ogichidaa other than by following the example of Ma'iingan the Wolf who models the virtue of Humility.
 When after the kill Ma'iingan waits for the other wolves to arrive at the scene and he bows his head in their presence he doesn't do that out of fright but out of courtesy and out of consideration for the pack.
 So, like the Wolf, a true warrior lives and acts consciensciously and consistently always, without pomp and proclamation, showing courage, integrity, modesty, humility, kindness, and utter selflessness throughout his or her entire life.